MinaProtocol/mina/rfcs/0014-transition-frontier-persistence.md

 ## Prior art
 [prior-art]: #prior-art

-In the past, before we replaced the Ledger Builder Controller with the Transition Frontier, we would `bin_io` the entire Ledger Builder Controller out to the filesystem on ever update.
+In the past, before we replaced the Ledger Builder Controller with the Transition Frontier, we would `bin_io` the entire Ledger Builder Controller out to the filesystem on every update.
 This was slow and wasteful and would have needed to be replaced anyway.

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions